Domestic vs International Flights from India: What Changes

 Security and liquids

-Indian domestic security is relatively relaxed about liquids; you can carry a water bottle through and buy or fill it landside.
-On an international flight the 100 ml rule kicks in: liquids, gels and pastes must be in containers of 100 ml or less, together in a clear bag.
-The rest of the screening, laptops and power banks out in a tray, is the same either way.
+Indian domestic screening applies broadly similar liquid limits, but it is noticeably less strict in practice: you are rarely asked to bag up small toiletries, and it is usually easier to refill a bottle landside.
+On an international flight the 100 ml rule is enforced properly: liquids, gels and pastes must be in containers of 100 ml or less, together in one clear resealable bag, and anything larger goes in checked baggage.
+The rest of the screening, laptops and power banks out in a tray, is much the same either way.

 Immigration and emigration

 This is the big addition.
-On a domestic flight you go straight from security to the gate.
-On an international departure you first clear an emigration check, where an officer stamps your passport on the way out of the country.
-On arrival abroad you clear immigration, then collect your baggage, then pass through customs.
+On a domestic flight you check in, clear security and go to the gate.
+On an international departure there is an extra step in between: after check-in you clear emigration, where an officer stamps your passport on the way out of the country, and only then go through the security check to the gate.
+On arrival abroad the order flips, you clear immigration first, then collect your baggage, then pass through customs.
 It is a couple of extra steps and a bit more waiting.

 Baggage